edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     If you require the OS image to be available in another region, [let us know](https://github.com/edgelesssys/constellation/issues/new?assignees=&labels=&template=feature_request.md&title=Support+new+Azure+image+region:+xx-xxxx-x).

-    You can find a list of all [regions in Azures's documentation](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines&regions=all).
+    You can find a list of all [regions in Azure's documentation](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=virtual-machines&regions=all).

     </tabItem>